lupyuen/pinephone-nuttx/README.md

 But we should increase the Default Font Size.
 From Montserrat 14 to Montserrat 20?

-(Shot at ISO 800, F/5.6, Manual Focus on Sony NEX-7)
+(Shot at ISO 800, F/5.6, Manual Focus on Sony NEX-7.
+Post-processed for Brightness, Constrast and White Point)

-(Maybe should lower the ISO, increase the F-Stop)
+(Maybe lower the ISO, increase the F-Stop?)

 # Test Logs